See answer

 Kidney Health

-Lupus nephritis is a type of kidney disease caused by SLE.
-Your kidneys are important organs that filter extra water and waste out of your bloodstream.
-They maintain a proper balance of calcium, phosphorus, sodium, and potassium.
-Your kidneys are also important in regulating blood pressure and promoting bone health.
-If you experience lupus nephritis or kidney disease, you may have to monitor what you eat.
-Moderate protein intake can help support renal (kidney) function in individuals with lupus — around 0.6 to 0.8 grams per kilogram of body weight, depending on kidney function and the severity of nephritis.
-This means if you weigh 150 pounds (68 kilograms), you should keep your protein consumption to around 41 to 54 grams per day.
+If you have lupus nephritis or kidney disease, you may need to monitor what you eat.
+Moderate protein intake can help support kidney function — around 0.6 to 0.8 grams per kilogram of body weight, depending on kidney function and the severity of nephritis.
+This means if you weigh 150 pounds (68 kilograms), you should keep your protein consumption around 41 to 54 grams a day.

 Blood Pressure